-Most of us have heard the term ‘pain and suffering,’ but what does it mean in a personal injury lawsuit?
+Most of us have heard the term ‘pain and suffering,’ but what does it mean when it comes to getting a fair car accident settlement?
 What counts as pain and suffering?
 Below is more information about this important legal phrase.

 Pain and Suffering Definition

 In a legal case, there are two kinds of pain and suffering:

 - Physical pain and suffering: This is the actual pain related to physical injuries from the accident.
 It is not just pain and discomfort that you have suffered to date.
 It also is the effects of the pain that you will probably suffer in the future due to the negligence of the defendant.

 - Mental pain and suffering: This is the mental byproduct of the physical pain and the mental trauma of being injured.
 Mental pain and suffering include emotional distress, mental anguish, loss of enjoyment of your life, anger, humiliation and shock.
 Mental pain and suffering are defined as negative emotions that you can suffer from having to deal with physical pain and trauma of an accident.